top of page

 Dit Almenak is net wurden, hwat it wêze koe.
 It Frysk Studinte Almenak moat wêze in utering fan Frysk Studinte-libben.
 En dat is it net. (…) It is gjin ûnformogen, it is ek gjin loaijens, it is jim kâlde hert.
 Ynkâld is it en stiif giet jim bloed.
 Jim hert moat him hieltyd wer bitinke, of’t it nochris klopje sil, hwant it wit net, hwêr’t it foar kloppet.
 Net foar Fryslân, net foar de Federaesje, net foar it Studinte-libben, nearne, nearne foar dêr’t in Frysk Studintehert foar klopje moast.

-With this outcry in 1948 already, and the embarrassing and impotent picture of king and student association D.S.S.F.S.
-Aldgillis as described in the newspaper Leeuwarder Courant last month (February 2024), what can we expect of the new generations for the future of Frisian culture?
-Or, to quote writer Anne Wadman (1951): “Hwer bliuwt de jongerein?” ‘when do the young ones step in?’
-Sadly, it seems the Frisian students have thrown their heritage in the jiskefet (Mid-Frisian language for ‘trash can’).
+With this outcry already in 1948, and the embarrassing, impotent image of king and the student association D.S.S.F.S.
+Aldgillis as portrayed in the newspaper Leeuwarder Courant last month (February 2024), what can we expect from the new generations when it comes to the future of Frisian culture?
+Or, to quote the Frisian writer Anne Wadman (1951): “Hwer bliuwt de jongerein?” ('When will the young ones step in?').
+Sadly, it seems that Frisian students have cast their heritage into the jiskefet, which is Mid Frisian for ‘trash can’.

 satire series Jiskefet ('trash can') - De Lullo's ('the dickheads')

-We made a quick assessment of the vitality of Frisian student life: how much do the hearts of our future top administrators, politicians and industrialists beat for the Frisian culture?
-A relevant question, we think, considering that, in the case of the Netherlands, only last December for the first time in history was the Frisian language spoken during a debate in the Parliament.
-Oh, how happy and proud people were.
-But that was more than seventy years after the violent incident of Kneppelfreed, which translates to ‘baton Friday’, at the town of Leeuwarden in the province of Friesland, concerning the use of the Frisian language in court.
+We made a quick assessment of the vitality of Frisian student life: how strongly do the hearts of our future top administrators, politicians, and industrialists beat for Frisian culture and heritage?
+A relevant question, we think, especially considering that only last December (2023), for the first time in history, the Frisian language was spoken during a debate in the Dutch Parliament.
+Oh, how happy and proud the people of the province were.
+Yet this milestone came more than seventy years after the violent incident of Kneppelfreed ('baton Friday') in the town of Leeuwarden, when the use of the Frisian language in court sparked social unrest.
 Seventy years ago!
-No, it was sad.
+And today, there is still no proper Frisian Dutch court interpreter available, simply because the fees are too low (NOS 2021).
+This is not a case of the expression better let as net ('better late than never'); it was—and remains—sad.

 Ducks that are dead